cmota/kmp-a-multiplatform-triathlon/README.md

 Kotlin Multiplatform is here! 🙌

-I've created a codelab where you can follow step by step the development of android and iOS application using Kotlin Multiplatform:
+A Multiplatform Triathlon is a project built using Kotlin Multiplatform and targeting:
+- Android
+- iOS
+- Web

 👉 [Source Code](https://github.com/cmota/kmp-a-multiplatform-triathlon)